-The bees that form the cluster are engorged with honey and usually quite docile.
-The cluster contains numerous workers of prime wax-producing age (12 to 18 days) in preparation for drawing comb at the new location.
+The bees that form the cluster are engorged with honey and are usually docile.
+The cluster contains numerous workers of prime wax-producing age (12 to 18 days) to prepare for drawing comb at the new location.

-After the cluster forms, scout bees begin searching for a new home.
+After the cluster forms, scout bees search for a new home.
 When they return, they perform a dance on the cluster to communicate not only the direction of the new home but also details about the new residence itself.

-After a period (a few hours to a few days) the bees decide which location appears to have the best qualities and the swarm leaves for its new home.
+After a period of a few hours to a few days, the bees decide which location appears to have the best qualities and the swarm leaves for its new home.

 Occasionally a new beekeeper might confuse a swarm with absconding.
-Under certain conditions, the entire colony will decide to abandon its home.
-This is known as absconding and is quite distinct from swarming.
+Under certain conditions, the entire colony will abandon its home.
+This is known as absconding and is distinct from swarming.

 A beekeeper inspecting his/her hive will learn to recognize the signs of a colony preparing to swarm.
 Often a rapid buildup of the population is noted, including drones, and occurs about the same time as queen cups are constructed along the bottom of frames.